danReynolds/nimbostratus/README.md

 # Nimbostratus 🌩

-Nimbostratus is a reactive data-fetching and cache management library built on top of [Cloud Firestore](https://pub.dev/packages/cloud_firestore).
+Nimbostratus is a reactive data-fetching and client-side cache management library built on top of [Cloud Firestore](https://pub.dev/packages/cloud_firestore).

 The Cloud Firestore client API for Flutter is great at fetching and streaming documents.
 Nimbostratus extends that API to include some additional features: